 One of our projects, funded by Sage Foundation, is a Prevention of Youth Homelessness project.
 Based on a previous action research project, A Place to Call Home, Sage want to work with us to address issues such as poverty and family conflict, both of which are causes of youth homelessness.

 Our trained Family Entrepreneurs are working with a number of families in North Tyneside and Newcastle to offer support and mediation to prevent young people moving out of the family home and towards the streets.
 The programme utilises the Barefoot Professional skills of our Family Entrepreneurs to work with whole families to address conflict in the home.

 If you’d like to talk to us about the project, please contact our Programme Lead Julie Croft.

 Another exciting and interesting project is the #iwill project funded through the Virgin Money Foundation and Big Lottery Fund grant.
 The project aims to encourage young people from disadvantaged backgrounds and communities to take part in social action projects that support their confidence, skills and educational prospects.

-We currently have around 20 young people taking part in a range of projects including: an inter-generational project, a project supporting primary school children with confidence building, and a ‘Safe Spaces’ project.
+20 young people are currently taking part in a range of projects including: an inter-generational project, a project supporting primary school children with confidence building, and a ‘Safe Spaces’ project.
 These ‘Barefoot Buddies’ will become our volunteers and ambassadors for the future.